NEWS RELEASE

 [Best Film] The Grand Outlet - East Jakarta

-[Best Environmental and Technical Award]
+[Best Environment/Technology Award]

 NEW task and ambient air-conditioning system: Beyond "ZEB"

-The project was highly praised for its concept that delves into the nature of embodied carbon with the aim of achieving CN.
+The project was highly praised for its concept that delves into the nature of embodied carbon, with the aim of achieving CN.

 [Excellent Environment/Technology Award]

-A new seismic control system developed and patented for installation in "TAMACHI TOWER" (Grand Prize Winner).
-The building core (core rod) of the lower floors is made of multi-story SRC earthquake-resistant walls, and the structure is isolated from the surrounding steel frame except for the upper part.
-The lower part of the core rod is supported by sliding bearings, so during an earthquake the surrounding frame deforms flexibly, while the core rod itself slides sideways as a rigid body.
-Since the upper part is connected, the difference in deformation between the core rod and the surrounding frame is maximized underground, so by concentrating dampers here, it is possible to ensure the same earthquake resistance performance while using only about 1/8 the number of dampers as in the past (distributed throughout the building).
+This is a new seismic control system that was developed and patented for installation in TAMACHI TOWER (Grand Prize winner).
+The building core (core rod) in the lower floors is made of multi-story SRC earthquake-resistant walls, and the structure is separated from the surrounding steel frame except for the upper part.
+The lower part of the core rod is supported by sliding bearings, so during an earthquake the surrounding frame deforms flexibly, while the core rod itself remains rigid and slides sideways.
+Because the upper part is connected, the difference in deformation between the core rod and the surrounding frame is maximized underground, so by concentrating dampers here, it is possible to ensure the same earthquake resistance performance while using only about one-eighth the number of dampers as in the past (distributed throughout the building).

-[Presenter Award] Tsuji Culinary Institute Tokyo
+[Presenter's Award] Tsuji Culinary Institute Tokyo

 This culinary school is located on the border between a residential area and a university campus.
 In order to blend in with the surrounding environment of the site and the surrounding greenery within the building, the historic row of cherry trees was preserved and the exterior design echoed this, while the interior has been designed to create a space where nature can be felt no matter where you are, with clever use of the building's segmentation and openings.
 The interior of the building has been designed to eliminate boundaries created by doors and walls as much as possible, creating an open space where faculty and students, and students themselves, can exchange opinions and inspire each other at any time.
 In the practical rooms, which are reminiscent of restaurant kitchens and confectionery workshops, students can learn while imagining their future workplaces.